rubymonsters/rgbapp/README.md

 1. Pull the latest changes.
 1. Push to Heroku using `git push heroku master`.
 1. If necessary, run migrations using `heroku run rails db:migrate`.

+## Contributing

+Welcome!
+We're happy that you will help us improve our app.
+Please let us know, if you have any questions.

+**Choose or open an issue**

+If you want to contribute, feel free to assign yourself to an existing issue or open a new one.

+**Create your own branch**

+1. Clone the repository.
+1. `git checkout -b <your-name>-<feature-name>` to a new branch in your local repository.
+1. Make your changes.
+1. `git commit -m` 'Add commit message'
+1. `git push` to push your new branch to your GitHub repository.

+When you have made your changes and tested them, please send us a pull request for review.